In The Office

-As Project Manager my focus is ensuring that every enquirer approaching LATCH for help and advice is listened to, helped and assessed for the best outcome.
+As Project Manager my focus is to ensure that every enquirer approaching LATCH for help and advice is listened to, supported and assessed to determine their needs.
 I welcome new hosts and supervise placements for homeless people in their homes.
 A priority is to support and guide clients and hosts to build household harmony whilst observing the terms of their shared Licence Agreement.
 Creating personal support plans for each client promotes a way forward and gradual progression towards independent living.
-Liaising with agencies such as the local council’s Supporting People Team, Homeless Persons Unit and Support & Resettlement Team, Housing Benefits Office, Citizens’ Advice Bureau, local Housing Associations, other third sector voluntary organisations and churches enables us to sensitively see to the needs of the homeless accessing all the help available within the Bromley community.
+Liaising with agencies such as local council’s Housing Options and Housing Benefits, DWP, Foodbanks, Community Links Bromley, Bromley Well, Citizens Advice Bureau, local housing associations, other third sector voluntary organisations and churches enables us to offer wrap-around support whilst accessing all the help available within the Bromley community.
 Together, we build working partnerships and so outreach of our service to areas of need also falls under my remit.
-Working together with churches, community and social groups, schools and colleges is key to raise awareness of what hidden homelessness is and to increase the visibility of the service we provide to anyone finding themself in a homeless situation knows where to come for help.
+Working together with churches, the local community and businesses, small groups, schools and colleges is key to raise awareness for hidden homelessness and to increase visibility of the service we provide so anyone finding themselves in a homeless situation knows where to come for help.

 The charity’s trustees are the BCHA Executive Committee, which comprises of three officers – the Chairman, Secretary and Treasurer – and currently, two other members.
 The members are all volunteers and include representatives of different denominations in the borough, along with others in sympathy with the charity’s aims.

-Julia is a Chartered accountant with over 15 years' experience of auditing and advising charities and social housing providers.
+Julia is a Chartered Accountant with nearly 20 years' experience of auditing and advising charities and social housing providers.
 She is a Partner of Crowe UK LLP, the leading provider of audit and related services to the charity sector and 8th largest global accountancy firm.
 Julia has lived in Bromley borough all her life and took over as Chair of BCHA in June 2018 as she is keen to use her extensive knowledge of charity finance and governance for the good of her community.
 Julia is passionate about helping others and working to end homelessness.